Casus Belli Engineering

-As failures accumulate, pressure builds.
-Someone must be responsible, and something must be done.
-The organization demands resolution, not in the form of root cause analysis or targeted fixes, but in the form of visible action, decisive change; very much like a ritual of purification.
+As failures accumulate, pressure builds; someone must be responsible, and something must be done.
+The organization demands resolution, not in the form of root cause analysis or targeted fixes, but in the form of visible action, decisive change and ritual purification.
 The tension must be released.

-What follows is as old as human society itself: a victim is selected, the guilt is assigned, and finally, the victim is destroyed.
+What follows is as old as human society itself: the stressed group selects a victim, to which the guilt is assigned, and finally, the victim is destroyed.
 Through its destruction, social cohesion is restored.
 The Aztecs sacrificed captives atop pyramids to ensure the sun would rise.
 We sacrifice codebases in conference rooms to ensure projects will ship.
 The mechanism is identical; only the altar has changed.

-René Girard observed that (almost) all human communities resolve internal crisis through scapegoating: the selection of a victim to bear collective guilt, whose expulsion restores order.
+René Girard observed that human communities in crisis often resolve internal conflict through scapegoating: the selection of a victim to bear collective guilt, whose expulsion restores order.
 The scapegoat need not be guilty; it need only be acceptable as a target.
-Its guilt is constructed through narrative, not discovered through investigation.
+Its guilt is constructed through narrative, not discovered through investigation (see [5], [6]).

-Some dangerous individuals, however, institutionalize such ritualistic practices into what I call Casus Belli Engineering: the use of perceived failure as pretext to replace established systems with one's preferred worldview.
+Some dangerous individuals, however, institutionalize such ritualistic practices into what I call Casus Belli Engineering: the use of perceived failure as pretext to replace working systems with one's preferred worldview.
 The broken feature is the crisis that demands resolution.
-The foundation becomes the scapegoat, selected not for its actual guilt but for its vulnerability and the convenience of its replacement.
+The foundation becomes the scapegoat, selected not for its vulnerability and the convenience of its replacement.
 And in most cases, this unfolds organically, driven by genuine belief in the narrative.
-These individuals are truly alchemists at heart; they have the power to manipulate the phantoms of lasting impressions to their favor.
-They do not wait for crisis; they nourish it.
-They do not stumble into scapegoating; they engineer it.
+These individuals are truly alchemists at heart; they have the power to manipulate the phantoms of lasting impressions to their favor [14].
+They do not wait for crisis, they nourish it.
+They do not stumble into scapegoating, they engineer it.
 They fabricate casus belli deliberately, using the ancient machinery of collective violence to remake systems in their own image.
 These are not confused engineers making honest mistakes in attribution.
 These are political operators who have discovered that technical failure can be converted into organizational power.

-The danger is not the scapegoating itself; humans will scapegoat.
-The danger lies in those who have learned to trigger the mechanism strategically, who can reliably convert any failure into an opportunity to destroy what exists and build what they prefer.
+The danger here is not the scapegoating itself; humans will scapegoat at all times.
+The danger is those who have learned to trigger the mechanism strategically, who can reliably convert any failure into an opportunity to destroy what exists and build what they prefer.
 They are the high priests of a secular religion, and their rituals shape our technological landscape more than any technical merit.

 The Scapegoat Mechanism